maarten-pennings/6502/3eeprom/README.md

 ![AT28C16 vs AT28C64](AT28Cxx.png)

-Note that we problems for two pins: NC/VIN and A11/nWE.
+Note that we have problems for two pins: NC/VIN and A11/nWE.
 If we can believe the datasheet, the NC is really not connected, so wiring VIN should not be a problem.
 For the A1/nWE we need a simple mux that we can make with one quad-NAND.

 To be continued...